djouallah/Fabric_Notebooks_Demo/README.md

 # Light_ETL_Challenge

-### Note : Microsoft Fabric notebook officially Support : Spark, Pandas and Pyarrow for reading, for writing Delta Table only Spark is supported
+### Note : Microsoft Fabric Notebook support two runtime : Spark, and pure python (private preview)

-### Delta Python writer works fine but it may produce delta tables that some Fabric Engines can't read ( RLE Dictionnary in the log snapshots, TIMESTAMP_NTZ data type) , use at your own risk.

 ### This is just a personal project and does not represents the view of my employer.